Expanding health care access for Albertans

 Overview

-If passed, Bill 29, the Health Statutes Amendment Act, 2026, will allow Albertans to access certain private preventative health tests without a referral later this year.
+The Health Statutes Amendment Act, 2026, allows Albertans to access certain private preventative health tests without a referral.
 Preventative health testing is essential for identifying medical conditions at an early stage, when interventions are simpler, less costly and more effective.
-This change will make it easier for Albertans to take proactive steps in managing their health while helping reduce pressure on the public system.
+This change makes it easier for Albertans to take proactive steps in managing their health while helping reduce pressure on the public system.

-Bill 29, if passed, will also amend the Pharmacy and Drug Act to allow authorized prescribers to keep a limited supply of certain prescription medications used in addiction treatment for urgent situations.
+The act also amends the Pharmacy and Drug Act to allow authorized prescribers to keep a limited supply of certain prescription medications used in addiction treatment for urgent situations.
 In many rural, remote and Indigenous communities, long travel distances to pharmacies can delay treatment when time matters most.
-These changes will help people begin treatment sooner by improving access to medications needed for care.
+These changes help people begin treatment sooner by improving access to medications needed for care.
 All medications will continue to be dispensed through licensed pharmacies and subject to strict safety, storage and oversight requirements.
 Faster access to medication can be critical in stabilizing patients and supporting recovery.

-If passed, Bill 29 also includes final steps to complete Alberta’s health system refocusing, supporting a more coordinated and streamlined health system.
-Remaining public health functions will be aligned under the Ministry of Primary and Preventative Health Services.
-This work is about reducing fragmentation across the system and improving clarity about where services and responsibilities sit, so care can be delivered more consistently and efficiently.
+The act also completes Alberta’s health system refocusing by supporting a more coordinated and streamlined health system.
+Remaining public health functions are aligned under the Ministry of Primary and Preventative Health Services.
+This work reduces fragmentation across the system and improves clarity about where services and responsibilities sit, so care can be delivered more consistently and efficiently.

-Additional amendments will update legislation to reflect these changes and ensure alignment across related acts.
+Additional amendments update legislation to reflect these changes and ensure alignment across related acts.

 Key changes

-If passed, the Health Statutes Amendment Act, 2026 would additionally amend legislation to ensure alignment with the government’s work to support a more coordinated and streamlined health system.
+The Health Statutes Amendment Act, 2026, also amends legislation to ensure alignment with the government’s work to support a more coordinated and streamlined health system.

 • Preventative health testing

-As part of Bill 29, amendments to the Alberta Health Care Insurance Act would lay the groundwork to allow Albertans to access certain preventative health tests without a provider referral.
+As part of the act, amendments to the Alberta Health Care Insurance Act lay the groundwork to allow Albertans to access certain preventative health tests without a provider referral.

-More information about preventative health testing services will be shared later in the spring, including:
+More information about preventative health testing services will be shared later this year, including:

-• how reimbursement will work for eligible individuals
+• how reimbursement will work for eligible services

 • what criteria will apply